archisman-panigrahi/screen-orientation-manager/README.md

 ```
 sudo apt install /path/to/downloaded_installer.deb
 ```
-Or use a graphicall installer like GDebi to install the .deb file.
+Or use a graphical installer like GDebi to install the .deb file.

 #### Other operating systems